 Have you ever tried taking pictures of chocolate?

 If you have, it may have been a struggle.
 Chocolate can be tricky to photograph.

 Here are seven tips to help you create tantalising images of the famous cocoa-based treat.

-7. Choose Suitable Props and Backgrounds to Flatter the Chocolate
+7. Choose Suitable Props and Backgrounds for Chocolate Photography to Flatter the Subject

 The props you use for your chocolate photography depends on the style you aim for.